shikuku/ecommerce/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-##Contact Information
+## Contact Information
 ***
--- In case of bugs you can reach me on muasasteve@26gmail.com
+- In case of bugs you can reach me on muasasteve@26gmail.com
-##Author
+## Author
 ---
 ***MUASA STEPHEN***